Skip advert

 Advertisement - Article continues below

 The following letter – W – is the tyre's speed rating.
-You can find out more about this in the table below.
+You can find out more about speed ratings in the table below.

 What is a tyre speed rating?

-The tyre’s speed rating represents the top speed that the tyre is capable of maintaining.
-A letter that appears on your tyre’s sidewall illustrates the rating (see example above).
+The tyre’s speed rating represents the top speed that the tyre is capable of maintaining and will be illustrated on your tyres sidewall with a single letter (see example above).

-How do I find the correct rating for my car?
+How do I find the correct tyre speed rating for my car?

 The tyre speed ratings for your car will be listed in your vehicle’s owner’s manual.
 Alternatively, check with your main dealer.